Search within

 • Is distributed and uploaded into the LMS at the beginning of the course

-Teachers support and supervise their students’ learning by preparing course outlines, course materials and learning activities, while providing formative feedback and correcting assignments and assessments.
+Teachers support and supervise their students’ learning by preparing course outlines, course materials and learning activities, while providing formative feedback and correct assignments and assessments.

 The list below states teacher responsibilities that connect directly to the assessment of student learning through: